-Peter Hughes was the man whose swollen and blistered face we saw on television during the shocking first hours of the news coverage from Bali.
+Peter Hughes was the man whose swollen and blistered face the Australian public saw on television during the shocking first hours of the news coverage from Bali.
 He literally took our breath away when we heard him quietly tell rescuers he was okay and to help those worse off than him.
-Looking at him, we could see that he was badly injured himself.
-And indeed he was.
-Later he lapsed into a month-long coma during which he died three ties and had to be revived.
+Later, he lapsed into a month-long coma during which he died three times and had to be revived.

-Back from the Dead is a gripping and personal account of the day terrorism cast its deadly shadow on Australia as told by the man who became the human face of the victims, a reluctant and accidental hero who did what he knew best: never give up hope.
+Peter provides an emotional yet uplifting story of an ordinary Australian who is now described as a ‘hero’ and one who has triumphed against the worst odds.
+His gripping and personal account of the day terrorism cast its deadly shadow on Australia as told by the man who became the human face of the tragedy, and an accidental hero is moving and unforgettable.

 Peter’s talk left us stunned in silence, humbled in his experience and emotionally charged!
 As Chairman I thanked him personally for his delivery and realised that there wasn’t a dry eye in ... keep reading the house.
 Throughout his talk you could hear a pin drop and for days after I received calls from attendees thanking me for coordinating Peter Hughes to talk!
 I would recommend that any group of people from any background or profession looking for a speaker consider Peter Hughes!
 Ese Berryman Realtors